uozuAho/blog/content/blog/20210924_learning_ddd_by_implementing_pandemic.md

 - csharp
 ---

-Join me on my quest to learn some DDD while making a board game.
+Join me on my quest to learn some domain-driven design (DDD) while making a board game.
 This is my longest post yet, so I've included a table of contents for your convenience :)

 If you want to skip straight to the action, see [Let's just start]({{< ref "#lets_start" >}})